eatlas/CS_AIMS_Coral-Sea-Features_Img/README.md

 ```
 git clone https://earthengine.googlesource.com/users/<username>/CS_AIMS_Coral-Sea-Features_Img
 ```
-We are interesting in the path to the repository.
+We are interested in the path to the repository.
 Add this as the push origin.
 ```
 git remote set-url origin https://earthengine.googlesource.com/users/<username>/CS_AIMS_Coral-Sea-Features_Img
 ```